oroinc/documentation/user/back-office/customers/accounts/manage.rst

 Aggregation capabilities of accounts extend even further, with the ability to merge as many accounts as you want should you need to accumulate information from several accounts.
 Click |IcMerge| and follow instructions on the screen to proceed with the merge.

+.. admonition:: Business Tip

+   Want to leverage eCommerce to drive |digital transformation in manufacturing|?
+Make sure to read our guide on the subject.

+.. include:: /include/include-links-seo.rst
+   :start-after: begin

 .. include:: /include/include-images.rst
    :start-after: begin